Too many children facing ‘unorthodox’ schooling since pandemic, Ofsted boss says

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A significant number of children are experiencing “unorthodox” schooling since the pandemic, including part-time timetables and hybrid learning, England’s education watchdog has warned.
+A significant number of children are experiencing “unorthodox” education since the pandemic, with part-time timetables and flexi-schooling on the rise, the chief inspector of Ofsted has warned.

-Sir Martyn Oliver, Ofsted’s chief inspector, said education has become “fractured and fragmented for too many children”, while pupil attendance remains a “stubborn and damaging issue” after Covid-19 lockdowns.
+Sir Martyn Oliver said education has become “fractured and fragmented for too many children”, while attendance remains a “stubborn and damaging issue” after Covid-19 lockdowns.

-In his first annual report as chief inspector, Sir Martyn said the watchdog is “concerned” about the growing number of children “whose pattern of education is disjointed” since the pandemic.
+In his first annual report as chief inspector of England’s education watchdog, Sir Martyn said Ofsted is “concerned” about the growing number of children “whose pattern of education is disjointed”.

-Flexi-schooling – where parents home-educate their children for part of the week – is “on the rise” across England, he said.

-Pupils with special educational needs and disabilities (Send) and behaviour needs are also “increasingly” receiving a mix of online and in-person lessons.
+Pupils with special educational needs and disabilities (Send) and behaviour needs are “increasingly” receiving a mixture of online and in-person lessons.

-Department for Education (DfE) guidance says part-time timetables should only be used in “very limited circumstances” and should not be used to manage a child’s behaviour.

-“The spread of part-time timetables suggests they are becoming more readily used, which cannot be good,” Sir Martyn warned.
+Sir Martyn said he was “worried” about the rise of flexi-schooling – where parents home-educate their children for part of the week – across England.

+Schools can currently record flexi-schooling as an authorised absence which makes it difficult for the watchdog to track how many children are being partially educated at home, Ofsted’s report said.

+The Ofsted boss told the media that schools are using part-time timetables as “an intervention for behaviour” or because a child’s needs cannot be met.

+Sir Martyn said: “They are not a long-term solution.
+Having children who are missing education – and it’s sanctioned by the headteacher and with no end in sight – is not good and that’s something that we would want to call out and say is unacceptable practice.
+I am really concerned.”

-Along with the tens of thousands of children who are home educated – and an unknown number attending unregistered schools – there is a “very significant number of children who have, one way or another, been opted out of more orthodox patterns of education”, the Ofsted boss said.
+Along with children who are home educated – and an unknown number attending unregistered schools – there is a “very significant number” experiencing unorthodox patterns of education, the report concluded.

+Sir Martyn said he was “very concerned” that many young people are “not getting the regular oversight” by care or education professionals.

-Ofsted’s report highlighted that attendance issues have “deepened” since the pandemic, and disadvantaged children are more likely to miss class.
+The watchdog’s annual report said attendance issues have “deepened” since the pandemic.

 Nearly a fifth (19.2%) of pupils in England were “persistently absent” – missing at least 10% of school sessions – in autumn and spring 2023/24, latest Government figures show.